 - Historically, gold has always been a safe haven against inflation and a safe haven in times of political instability. – John Paulson, billionaire hedge fund manager

 The U.S. economy’s instability is like a ticking time bomb.
-Are you looking for a way to protect your savings and investments?
+Are you looking for a way to protect your savings and investments from inflation?

 Owning physical gold and silver is a time-tested, historic hedge against inflation.
 It’s a simple solution that can protect your financial future.
 Do you own enough?

-If you have questions about how inflation could impact your investments, or your financial future – please contact a Blanchard portfolio manager.
+If you have questions about how future inflation could impact your investments or finances – please contact a Blanchard portfolio manager.
 We can also provide customized recommendations on tangible assets best suited for your personal circumstances, goals and investing time-horizon.

 Read Part 1 of our inflation series here:

 Read Part 2 of our inflation series here: